Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Introduction

-Now, it is natural to ask what are the $m$-quasi-Einstein metrics on $E^{3}(\kappa, \tau)$?
-In fact, for gradient quasi-Einstein structure on not compact manifolds those presented in Example \ref{ex2show} and Example \ref{ex1show} are unique.
-Therefore, we deduce the following uniqueness theorem. \begin{theorem} Let $(E^{3}(\kappa, \tau),\,g,\,\nabla f,\,\lambda)$ be a $3$-dimensional homogeneous gradient quasi-Einstein metric.
-Then this structure is either Einstein or is $\mathbb{H}^2_{\kappa} \times\mathbb{R}$ such as in either Example \ref{ex1show} or Example \ref{ex2show}.
+Now, it is natural to ask what are the $m$-quasi-Einstein metrics on $M^3$?
+In fact, those presented in Examples \ref{ex1show} and \ref{ex2show} are unique for gradient non compact case.
+Therefore, we deduce the following uniqueness theorem. \begin{theorem} Let $(M^3,\,g,\,\nabla f,\,\lambda)$ be a $3$-dimensional homogeneous quasi-Einstein structure.
+Then this structure is either Einstein or it corresponds to one of the previous structures given on $\mathbb{H}^2_{\kappa} \times\mathbb{R}$.
 In particular, $g$ is a static metric provided $m=1.$ \end{theorem}

 As a consequence of Theorem \ref{thm2qem} we shall derive the following corollary.